-Increase sales and brand awareness while reducing risk
+Increase sales and brand awareness while reducing risk.

+Every small business wants to sell more.
 Rather than simply thinking of ways to get more customers into your store, start thinking of ways to get your products or services out to more consumers.
 One of the best ways to gain more buyers and increase revenues is to sell through additional venues.

-- Heftier profits.
-Selling to more customers can raise revenues, cut per-unit costs and boost the bottom line.
+- Heftier profits: Selling to more customers can raise revenues, cut per-unit costs and boost the bottom line.

-- Brand building.
-Making products available in more locations will raise consumer awareness of your offerings.
+- Brand building: Making products available in more locations will raise consumer awareness of your offerings.